 A weak pound also added to revenue and operating profit.

-The company said it took a charge of £21m for settling a Securities and Exchange industry-wide investigation of fixed markets.
+The company said it took a charge of £21m for settling a Securities and Exchange industry-wide investigation of fixed income markets.